Hansk1/FullStackAppCourse/README.md

 # FullStackAppCourse

 I created the app during a full-stack course.
-  Technologies used in the app:
+\nTechnologies used in the app:
 HTML
 CSS
 SupaBase